 The ability to set boundaries – emotional, physical, and financial – is one of the most significant rights that you should know of.
 This implies that you should be able to make decisions about what you want to do and what you don’t, what you’re comfortable with and what you aren’t.
 You can also avoid being under any kind of obligation.
 These boundaries are not just limited to emotional rights in a relationship but extend to sexuality as well.

-One of my college roommates recently got divorced because of a lack of boundaries in her relationship.
-She said, “Husband and wife rights are not a concept my ex understood.
+My college roommate, who recently got divorced, says that a lack of boundaries in the relationship took a toll over time.
+“My ex didn’t understand the concept of husband and wife rights.
 For him, being a married couple meant no boundaries.
 There was absolutely no respect for mine.
-It became frustrating to be with someone who continuously forced me to do things I didn’t want to do.”
+It became frustrating to be with someone who continuously forced me to do things I didn’t want to do,” she adds.

 3. The right to express disagreement

-If you have ever been in a relationship, you are surely aware that there may be arguments, your spouse may act in ways that you don’t agree with, or they may even hurt your feelings.
+If you have ever been in a relationship, you are surely aware that arguments are an inevitable part of the equation and there will be times when your partner may act in ways that you don’t agree with, or they may even hurt your feelings.
 It’s natural to not be on the same page for many things, what matters is how you converse about it respectfully.
+However, you do not have to put your own feelings on the back burner just because you two are not on the same page.

 This is why one of the basic rights in a relationship is the freedom to express concerns and not remain silent.
 You ought to be able to express your opinions when you believe you have been harmed or when you disagree with anything.
 It is an extremely important boyfriend and girlfriend right, especially in a long-term relationship.
 If you do not exercise this right and bottle up everything, sooner or later your frustration will find some other outlet that can make matters ugly for you and your partner.

-4. The right to be in an adult relationship
+4. The right to be in an equal partnership and not parent your partner

-You and your partner are expected to be many things, but becoming a parent to one another is not one of them.
-It is normal for this to be a relationship deal-breaker if one person turns out to be excessively needy and wants you to parent them.
-It is one of the basic rights in a relationship to refuse to babysit a fully grown human.
-You have to understand that their immaturity or childish behavior could be a part of their unresolved issues and you should not be expected to tolerate it.
+You and your partner are expected to be many things but becoming a parent to one another is not one of them.
+It can be a relationship deal-breaker if one person turns out to be excessively needy and wants you to parent them.
+You have to understand that their immaturity or childish behavior could be a part of their unresolved issues and it’s not for you to help resolve these issues for them.
+Rights and responsibilities in a relationship do not mean having to be a mother or a father to your partner.

 5. The right to see and meet your friends

 If you’re in a relationship, there is no reason that you shouldn’t be able to hang out with your friends or speak to them whenever you want to.
-It is a basic emotional right in a relationship to have your own set of friends because you have an intimate connection with them.
-Your partner has absolutely no right to stop you from spending time with them.
+It is a basic emotional right in a relationship to have your own set of friends because you have an intimate connection with them, and you should be able to foster that.
+Your boyfriend has absolutely no right to stop you from spending time with your guy friends.
+While he can warn you about what he thinks of your friends, he does not get to decide who you should be spending time with.

-If your partner doesn’t like them, that is not a ‘you’ problem.
+If your partner doesn’t like them, that is not your problem.
 Both you and your partner should respect the fact that other people in your life are equally important and they do not need to come with a stamp of approval from either of you.
+Expressing an opinion is one thing, but if they try to walk all over decisions, that is nothing but controlling behavior.

 Related Reading: Freedom In Relationships – What It Means And What It Doesn’t